ShengrenHuang/Car-detection-Cascade-Classifier/README.md

 # Car-detection-Cascade-Classifier

-在本項練習中，我們利用[1] 中的車輛 cascade classifier 來偵測 台灣國家公園停車場周遭的車輛。

-In this practice, we apply the XML file of car cascade classifier from [1] to detect the vehicles on the mountain road.
-According to [2], it has been stated that Haar-like features were especially targeted to implement face detection.
-Nevertheless, the framework of cascade classifier with Haar feature can be extened to all-purpose.
+In this practice, we apply the XML file of the car cascade classifier from [1] to detect the vehicles on the mountain road.
+According to [2], it has been stated that Haar-like features were primarily targeted to implement face detection.
+Nevertheless, the framework of cascade classifier with Haar feature can be extended to all-purpose.
+The car cascade classifier was trained using the images taken of the freeway in southern California [1].
+The result shows that the vehicles are successfully detected by the algorithm even though the objects are not human faces and the location in the video is not in California.

 ![image](https://user-images.githubusercontent.com/108604868/184280481-c9ad9f12-fc61-4bf1-97eb-409d2527f686.png)